11.01.2010 DOJ Contends Health Insurer's Use of Most Favored Nation Clauses is Anticompetitive

-For more information about this topic, please contact James Burns or any member of the Williams Mullen Antitrust Team.
+For more information about this topic, please contact a member of the Williams Mullen Antitrust Team.

 This newsletter contains general, condensed summaries of actual legal matters, statutes and opinions for information purposes.
 It is not meant to be and should not be construed as legal advice.
 Readers with particular needs on specific issues should retain the services of competent counsel.
 For more information, please visit our website at www.williamsmullen.com or contact James M. Burns, 202.327.5087 or .
 For mailing list inquiries or to be removed from this mailing list, please contact Margaux Sprinkel at or 804.420.6315.